xiaooye/nextjs-boilerplate/README.md

 ## Getting Started

+First, add database support for Login with NextAuth followed by .env.local.example

+- See [next-auth.js.org](https://next-auth.js.org) for more information and documentation.

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev